Airing now on ViceTV and streaming on the ViceTV app!

-Too Soon follows the halt and evolution of comedy following the greatest tragedy in U.S. history.
+Too Soon: Comedy After 9/11 follows the halt and gradual rebirth of comedy following the events of September 11, 2001.

 In the immediate aftermath, stand-up comics, broadway performers, The Onion satirical newspaper, late-night talk shows and institutions like Saturday Night Live learn how to navigate the new landscape.

 When the tragedy is used to justify the Iraq War, a wave of political awakening sweeps through comedy, helping to transform Jon Stewart and Stephen Colbert into folk heroes.
 This type of biting political humor becomes more commonplace through the late Aughts as traditionally underrepresented comics dispel terrorist stereotypes.